Two-way Jira GitHub Issue Integration

 There is no way to replicate the Jira issue hierarchy in your GitHub repository by default.
 However, you can use Exalate’s custom mappings to establish a similar Epic-Child relationship within your GitHub issue.

 Exalate’s no-code Basic Mode is free to install and use for simple synchronization tasks.
 To get the advanced Script Mode, you need to buy the Premium Plan after a 30-day trial.
+Contact the sales team to get a more detailed pricing quote.

 We offer Standard and Premier Support to our customers depending on their needs and the running service-level agreement.
 As part of our Premier Support, we’ll assign a dedicated support agent to assist with your problem.
 You’ll also get up-to-date progress reports about critical production issues.